Buying a small business

 Contract advice and negotiation

-Your lawyer will advise you in regards to the contract for sale of business.
-They may advise you to ask the seller’s solicitor for amendments.
+Your solicitor will advise you in regards to the contract for sale of business (e.g. whether to request amendments).

-Once agreement is reached, the contract is signed and the solicitors exchange contracts, making the agreement legally binding.
+Once agreement is reached, the contract is signed and contracts are exchanged, making the agreement legally binding.

 What is due diligence?

-Due diligence is where a buyer of a business reviews and verifies the information the seller provides about the business, such as the business’ records and its assets.
+Due diligence is where a buyer reviews and verifies the information the seller provides about the business, such as the business’ records and its assets.
 It is usually undertaken before entering into a sale of business contract.

-Due diligence can uncover problems that can be costly or cause the business to fail (e.g. equipment not owned by the seller, important agreements cannot be transferred etc.).
+Due diligence can uncover problems that can be costly or cause the business to fail (e.g. equipment not owned by the seller, agreements cannot be transferred).
 The due diligence process should include investigating:

 1. who owns important assets (i.e. trade marks, software, licences);